-If a person, called the principal, has signed a document, but cannot personally appear before a notary public, another individual can appear on that principal's behalf to prove the execution by the principal.
+If a person, called the principal, has signed a document, but does not personally appear before a notary public, another individual can appear on that principal's behalf to prove the execution by the principal.
 That person is called a subscribing witness.
 (Civil Code section 1195)

-NOTE: A proof of execution by a subscribing witness cannot be used in conjunction with any Deed of Trust, Mortgage, Security Agreement, Quitclaim Deed, or a Grant Deed document.
-(Government Code section 27287)
+NOTE: A proof of execution by a subscribing witness cannot be used in conjunction with any quitclaim deed, grant deed document (other than a trustee's deed or a deed of reconveyance), mortgage, deed of trust or security agreement.
+(Government Code section 27287 and Civil Code section 1195(b))